 - You don’t need to be a Prime member to earn bonus rewards

 - Cashback of 2% at gas stations, restaurants and drugstores

 - You can start using it immediately after approval

-- Only items sold directly by Amazon.com qualify for 3% cash back
+- Only items sold directly by Amazon.com and Whole Foods Market purchases qualify for 5% cash back

-Who should get an Amazon Rewards Visa Card?
+Who should get an Amazon Prime Rewards Visa Signature Card?

 As you can see, the Amazon Prime Store Card and Amazon Prime Rewards Visa Signature Card (and their counterparts for people without an Amazon Prime membership) vary considerably in their sign-up bonuses, approval odds, and other cardholder benefits.
 Frequent shoppers at Amazon who have good credit and are looking for a straightforward cashback credit card with no annual fee should consider the Amazon Rewards Visa Signature Card.
 The $70 immediate signup bonus for Prime members and $50 bonus for non-Prime members (no minimum purchase requirement) helps to sweeten the deal.
 Remember, the 3-5% cashback only applies to products bought directly from Amazon.com and Whole Foods Market.
 However, the 2% back at restaurants, gas stations, and drugstores, and the 1% on all other purchases are smart advantages that make this one of the best credit cards for earning rewards and potentially turning those rewards into cash on a statement credit.

 Amazon Store Card vs Amazon Credit Card